tanny411/Udacity-CVND/30DaysofUdacity.md

 ## Day 31: 1/11/19
 - Architecture complete.
 Initial training of the network going on.
 Read the paper `show, attend and tell`.
 Borrwed ideas from both `show and tell` papers.

+## Day 32: 2/11/19
+- Completed sampling/prediction function for image captioning.
+Completed training with few different hyperparameters.
+Tested the models for inference.
+Model predicts meaningful and quite revelant captions.
+- Training the model with the final selected parameters for the last time.
+- Read a paper on Bert for pre-traning.
+Took notes on various techniques mentioned in the paper.